 Hello – I’m Jayne Knights and I’m an independent welfare rights trainer and consultant.

-Welfare reform is still high on the Government’s agenda and Iain Duncan Smith’s successor, Stephen Crabb, is committed to the successful roll-out of Universal Credit, having pledged millions of pounds to its implementation.
+Welfare reform is still high on the Government’s agenda and Iain Duncan Smith’s successor, Damian Green, is committed to the successful roll-out of Universal Credit, having pledged millions of pounds to its implementation.
 Even if not everything goes to plan, we are looking at several years of change and uncertainty, involving a two-tier benefit system as growing numbers of people move to the new style system.
 Staff working with people on benefits and low incomes will need to be confident that they can:

 - provide timely and accurate advice

 - signpost people to the benefits they are entitled to

 - maximise incomes for those in poverty